 New York's Long-Awaited Second Avenue Subway Finally Leaves The Station

-Hundreds came out New Year's Day to ride the train in New York City, cheering as the train left the station.
+Hundreds came out New Year's Day to ride the train in New York City, cheering as it left the station.
 That may sound odd, but this wasn't just any subway or any old station, it was the stuff of urban legend: the Second Avenue subway line.

 To understand the crowd, you have to go back to the 1920s when the idea for the subway line was first floated, but never left the station because the Depression hit.